 • To delete a base path, select the path and click Delete.
 You will be prompted to confirm the deletion.
-Note: You can select more than one base path.
+Note: You can define more than one base path.
 Typically, an HTTP server should specify "/" (all locations) as a base path, but not specify WebDAV support for that path.
-Folders with WebDAV content should be specified individually.
-For example, if your HTTP server contains two folders with WebDAV content (DAVinfo1 and DAVinfo2), you would specify three base paths:
+If your applications use different paths for WebDAV content, you should define those paths individually.
+For example, if your configurations for SAS Web Report Studio and the Publishing Framework use different WebDAV paths, you would specify three base paths:

-- / for standard HTTP content

-- /DAVinfo1 for WebDAV content

-- /DAVinfo2 for WebDAV content

-When you are finished, click Next.
+- / standard HTTP content - /sasdav/wrs WebDAV content for SAS Web Report Studio - /sasdav/publish WebDAV content for the Publishing Framework When you are finished, click Next.